 Here the track climbs a few meters then traverses briefly from right to left and resumes its climb to less steep terrain and forest with more undergrowth.
 The track is reasonable to follow with attention.
 2 scenic knolls are encountered.
 Around here is the only water, a small tadpoled pond in a boggy area just off to the left of the track.
 After maybe an hour, the track eventually reaches a saddle and descends 50m into this.
 Here it is mossy but has no pooling of water.

 The track resumes climbing with occasional sidling.
 At one point it briefly sidles steep ground mitigated by recent slipping and windfall.
 3 small outcrops of bluff are met, the middle section being 20 minute rock and the final bluff 5 minute rock indicating the time to reach the open scrub respectively.
 The surrounding forest is reasonably open and attractive with successive zones of rata and podocarps.
 From the saddle to the open scrubbed area would take another hour at most.

 The start of this new gully is steep for the first 4 meters.
 An ancient pink dotted handkerchief is tied onto tree daisy here.
-The descent is straightforward to a section of small but open beech regen down an obvious track but the gully again narrows past the waterfall and darkens.
-Markers then lead you back into the original gully.
-This is choked with treefall which is currently navigable from clearing efforts by me and Frank but always subject to further obstructions.
+The descent is straightforward to a section of small but open beech regen down an obvious track but the gully again narrows and darkens.
+Markers then lead you back into the original gully below the waterfall.
+This gully is choked with treefall which is currently navigable from clearing efforts by me and Frank but always subject to further obstructions.

-From here there is no track, to allow you the sense of discovery through various attractive zones on the true right of Koropuku stream.
-You will gain the orchard, a open clearing amid Ribbonwood after 20 minutes.
-Markers assist in reaching a narrow trail initially through thistle (alas) and mountain holly and fuchsia that brings you suddenly to the rear side of the hut.
+From here you can follow a permolatted track which will take you to the orchard, a open clearing amid Ribbonwood after 20 minutes.
+Markers then assist in reaching a narrow trail initially through thistle (alas) and mountain holly and fuchsia that brings you suddenly to the rear side of the hut.